 - A bit pricey, but not outrageously so

 Based on Salomon’s iconic XA Pro 3D, the XA Force Mid has been designed for Special Operations and Law Enforcement units.
 Compared to the XA Pro 3D, the XA Force Mid has increased durability and a beefed up outsole.

-With the mid-length construction, the XA Forces are light but still provides good ankle stability and support.
-On your feet, they feel like a tactical running shoe, right out of the box with very minimal break-in time.
+The XA Force Mid-Boot is light but still provides good ankle stability and support.
+On your feet, they feel like a tactical running shoe.
+They can be used immediately with very minimal break-in time required.

-The Salomon Quicklace® system is a nice feature and the storage pocket at the top of the tongue is a favorite feature of mine.
-Obviously, the boots will never become untied and doesn’t it seem like your boots always become untied at the most inopportune moments?
+The Salomon Quicklace® system is a nice feature and the storage pocket at the top of the tongue is one of my favorite additions.
+And do you know how your shoelaces come undone at the most inopportune moments?
 Well, so far the laces of Salomons haven’t come undone once.

-With all of the rain, we’ve been experiencing this spring, there was plenty of wet grass and even wet logs to cross and our grip on all of those surfaces was excellent.
-While all of this was ongoing, our comfort inside the boots was also outstanding.
+With all of the rain we’ve been experiencing this spring, there was plenty of wet grass and even wet logs to cross and our grip on all of those surfaces was excellent.
+And no matter on what surface we were using them on, boot comfort was outstanding.

-For the tactical users in the crowd, Salomon has beefed up the upper with a thick rubber panel which along with the curved area at the outsole seem designed for protecting the boots while fast-roping.
-One of the weak areas that were addressed in the new design was the area around the toe cap.
-I had read where that area was where the boots (as well as many other manufacturers) would separate.
-So, the company went from a double to a triple stitch for Salomon XA-Forces Mid.
+For the tactical users in the crowd, Salomon has beefed up the upper with a thick rubber panel which along with the curved area at the outsole seems designed for protecting the boots while fast-roping.
+One of the weak areas that have been addressed in the new design was the area around the toe cap.
+That area in the old design (as well as in many other manufacturers’ boots) would separate.
+So, to prevent that the company went from a double to a triple stitch for Salomon XA-Forces Mid.

 I have a feeling my MOABs, (which I’ve always been very biased toward) will be collecting dust this summer.
 The Salomon XA Forces are going to get a ton of work during the warm weather months.

 I especially liked that Tactical Distributors included two little Army men in there.
-While as a former radio operator (18E), I liked the guy gabbing on the radio with a Mac-10, I’m more partial to the guy with the recoilless rifle.
+While as a former Special Forces Comms guy (18E), I liked the guy gabbing on the radio with a Mac-10, I’m more partial to the guy with the recoilless rifle.
 Because… who doesn’t like blowing stuff up?